-This a competition where 2 scouts will be in a canoe and attempt to swamp opponents' canoes using a bucket.
-Last one floating wins!
-This takes place Tuesday evening.
+This is a competition where 2 scouts will be in a canoe and attempt to swamp opponents' canoes using a bucket.
+The last one floating wins!
+This takes place on Tuesday evening.
 Stop at the pool to register.
 In addition, Leader's Free swim will take place Tuesday evening concurrently with the Swampathon.
 There will also be a leader's swim Monday evening AFTER the Triathlon time and daylight permitting.